Convention & Visitors Bureau

 Select dates, spring-fall.
 Prices vary.

 The legendary Red Rocks Park & Amphitheatre in nearby Morrison (not to be confused with Boulder's own Red Rocks hiking trail) is a summertime must, hosting an unbelievable lineup of bands all season long.
 It is just a 45-minute drive from Boulder.
-In 2017, we can't wait to see Widespread Panic, Paul Simon, The Avett Brothers, Lyle Lovett and His Large Band, Michael Franti & Spearhead, Nathaniel Rateliffe & The Night Sweats and so, so, so many more!
+In 2018, we can't wait to see Imagine Dragons, Haim, Vance Joy, Michael Franti & Spearhead, Jackson Browne, Blues Traveler, Nathaniel Rateliff & The Night Sweats and so, so, so many more!
 Here's the schedule.

 Shawn Colvin said that playing in the Chautauqua Auditorium was like playing inside a guitar.
 That's how good the acoustics are in this all-wood structure built in 1898.
 Each summer the auditorium hosts musicians such as the Indigo Girls, Lucinda Williams, St. Paul & The Broken Bones and The Gipsy Kings during the Chautauqua Summer Music Series.
 Additionally, the Colorado Music Festival takes up residency in the auditorium each summer, June–Sept., putting on several weeks worth of orchestral concerts.